zentrocdot/Bash/DOCUMENTS/Abbreviations_and_acronyms.md

 ## Abbreviations and Acronyms

 <p align="justify">For documentation purposes, subsequently there is table with abbreviations and acronyms related to Linux and Bash.
-This list does not claim to be exhaustivee.
+This list does not claim to be exhaustive footnote[^1].</p>

-Here is a simple footnote[^1].</p>

 A footnote can also have multiple lines[^2].